yannaingk68-star/ICT105-TechTitans-MVP/docs/weekly-logbook.md

 - GitHub issue screenshot:
 - Commit link:
 ### Plan for Lab 03
-Write how the team will conduct customer problem discovery.
+In Lab 03, our team will conduct customer problem discovery by interviewing university students who have searched for tutors or provided tutoring services.
+We will collect information about their current methods, challenges, and expectations to validate whether PeerTutor solves a real problem and identify the most important features for the MVP.